About

 The gem5 simulator is a modular platform for computer-system architecture research, encompassing system-level architecture as well as processor microarchitecture.

-gem5 is an open source computer architecture simulator used in academia and in industry. gem5 has been under development for the past 15 years initially at the University of Michigan as the m5 project and at the University of Wisconsin as the GEMS project.
-Since the merger of m5 and GEMS in 2011, gem5 has been cited by over 2900 publications. gem5 is used by many industrial research labs including ARM Research, AMD Research, Google, Micron, Metempsy, HP, Samsung, and others.
+gem5 is an open-source computer architecture simulator used in both academia and industry.
+It has been in development for the past 15 years, initially at the University of Michigan as the m5 project and at the University of Wisconsin as the GEMS project.
+Since the merger of m5 and GEMS in 2011, gem5 has been cited in over 2900 publications.
+Many industrial research labs, including ARM Research, AMD Research, Google, Micron, Metempsy, HP, Samsung, and others, use gem5.

 Features